Cody Bellinger Preview, Player Props: Cubs vs. Royals

 Cody Bellinger At The Plate

-- Bellinger leads Chicago with 110 hits and an OBP of .379 this season.
+- Bellinger has 110 hits and an OBP of .374, both of which are tops among Chicago hitters this season.

-- Among qualified hitters in MLB play, he ranks fourth in batting average, 11th in on-base percentage, and seventh in slugging.
+- Among qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks 17th and he is eighth in slugging.

-- Bellinger has had an RBI in 39 games this season (43.8%), including 12 multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in six contests.
+- Bellinger has picked up an RBI in 43.3% of his games this season, with two or more RBI in 13.3% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.